 Set expectations at the outset with a clear description of the initial responsibilities of the PMO and the roadmap for additional services.

 During the fourth stage of launching your PMO, your team will begin to move projects into their ownership.
-It’s important to identify the right projects now to make the penultimate stage more successful.
+It’s important to identify and approve only those projects that align with your strategic goals at this stage.
+This ensures higher success rate in projects that also deliver overall business success.

 3. Create a PMO services roadmap